zcheng19/CQF-based_TSN/README.md

 self.hyper: get the hyper period for all of the flows to schedule.

 self.T_Q_array: the two-dimensional time-resource matrix for observation.

+self.T: the time interval length.

+self.capacity: the capacity of each time interval.

+self.action_num: the number of actions that each flow can take.

+T_RXQ_array: the shape of the time-resource matrix.

+self.T_TXQ_dct: the mapping relationship between the time intervals and sending queues.

+self.T_RXQ_dct: the mapping relationship between the time intervals and receiving queues.

 ## User customized experiment part